 Speed issues with your VPN Router are generally always related to the way your local ISP routes to our VPN network.
 There are several self-help steps you can take to improve the speed you are getting from your VPN Router.

 Some important points to consider before contacting us:

-- Local is Best - Unless you need to access specific content from another country that is blocked (note IPTV, Kodi etc are not blocked with our UK VPN setting, unless of course your IPTV provider <rather than your ISP> specifically required on a non-UK location) then we always recommend you set your VPN to the country you are in, or the next closest to you.
+- Local is Best - Unless you need to access specific content from another country that is blocked (note IPTV, Kodi etc are not blocked with our UK VPN setting, unless of course your IPTV provider <rather than your ISP> specifically requires on a non-UK location) then we always recommend you set your VPN to the country you are in, or the next closest to you.

-- VPN speed always slower than your ISP - Due to hardware and encryption overheads the VPN Router has a download speed up to 30mbps and the VPN Router (Pro Model - Black Version) up to 90mbps.
+- VPN speed always slower than your ISP - Due to hardware and encryption overheads the VPN Router (Lite Model) has a download speed up to 30mbps and the VPN Router (Pro Model - Black Version) up to 90mbps.
 Please keep in mind that even an HD video stream only requires 5mbps approximately, so even with 10-20mbps download speed you should still be able to stream multiple HD video streams on your devices without buffering.
 The below comparison video shows speed testing Virgin Media as the ISP plus individual speed tests on both the Lite and Pro VPN Router models...

 - Wired always faster than WiFi - Connecting a device with an Ethernet Cable should always mean that device gets more speed than if it is connected using WiFi.